-The first phase, initiated in September 2014, comprised a comprehensive assessment of Yorkville's existing conditions in the following areas: land use, transportation, infrastructure, parks and open space, community facilities, neighborhoods and housing, and commercial and industrial areas.
-The planning team also reviewed relevant planning documents and policies, assessed the community's existing demographics and economic development activities, and defined challenges and opportunities on achieving short-term and long-range planning and revitalization goals.
+The first phase comprised a comprehensive assessment of Yorkville's existing conditions in the following areas: land use, transportation, infrastructure, parks and open space, community facilities, neighborhoods and housing, and commercial and industrial areas.
+The planning team also reviewed relevant planning documents and policies, assessed the community's existing demographics and economic development activities, and defined challenges and opportunities on achieving short-term and long-range planning and development goals.

 Phase 1 also included various focus group and stakeholder interview sessions to gain public input and insight regarding critical planning issues.
 Field work activities were also conducted.
-Field work, document analyses, and review of interview and focus group session proceedings were incorporated into this Existing Conditions Report.
-The Report will be subsequently reviewed by the Steering Committee with final draft delivered to the United City of Yorkville in July 2015.
+Field work, document analyses, and review of interview and focus group session proceedings were incorporated into a State of the City Report.
+The Report was subsequently reviewed by the Steering Committee with final draft delivered to the United City of Yorkville in July 2015.